 Winter Park Top Attractions

-- Winter Park may be known for its unbeatable downhill skiing and snowboarding, but many don't know about its spectacular tubing and sledding hills, Nordic center, countless summer activities, and its close proximity to Rocky Mountain National Park.
+- Winter Park may be known for its unbeatable downhill skiing and snowboarding, but many don't know about its spectacular tubing and sledding hills, Nordic center, National Sports Center for the Disabled, countless summer activities, and its close proximity to Rocky Mountain National Park.

 - For the advanced skiier and snowboarder, backcountry access from Winter Park couldn't be easier.
 Berthoud Pass, formerly a resort– now a backcountry skiiers paradise– is in Winter Park's backyard.